Samic8/samdawson.dev/src/articles/react-redux-use-selector-vs-connect.md

 ## Better performance optimizations by default

 The winner here is the connect function since it won't re-render connected components unless the props included the props mapped from the state are changed.
-Components using React Redux hooks can achieve the same functionality by making use of the [React.memo](https://reactjs.org/docs/react-api.html#reactmemo) API
+Components using React Redux hooks can achieve the same functionality by making use of the [React.memo](https://reactjs.org/docs/react-api.html#reactmemo) API.

 Whether this will truly give your app better performance is best left decided to [actual testing](/article/js-perf-assumptions).